fbpx skip to Main Content

 Banks and payment service providers

-To enable us to take payment for our services and to provide refunds where required we share:
+To enable us to take payment for our services and to provide refunds where required.

 Credit reference and fraud prevention agencies

-We may share your personal information with and obtain information about you from credit reference agencies or fraud prevention agencies.
-This includes:
+We may share your personal data with and obtain information about you from credit reference agencies or fraud prevention agencies.

 Debt collection agencies